Dilnigar Ilhamjan: Sports career

-2022 Winter Olympics
+2022 Beijing Winter Olympics

-At the 2022 Winter Olympics opening ceremony, she was one of the two last torch bearers, lighting the Olympic cauldron alongside Zhao Jiawen.
+At the 2022 Beijing Winter Olympics opening ceremony, she was one of the two last torch bearers, lighting the Olympic cauldron alongside Zhao Jiawen.
 She became the first Uyghur and the first from Altay, the likely origin of skiing, to light the cauldron.

-Due to earlier backlash surrounding the Xinjiang internment camps and Uyghur genocide, there was some speculation about the message China was intending to send with Dinigeer's selection.
+Due to earlier backlash surrounding the Xinjiang internment camps and persecution of Uyghurs in China, there was some speculation about the message China was intending to send with Dinigeer's selection.
 Her selection sparked condemnation from human rights groups accusing China of politicizing the Olympics.
 However, the International Olympic Committee welcomed and defended the decision of China to select her as one of the torchbearers of the opening ceremony and insisted that since she was one of the participants, she had the right to compete and take part in any ceremony.

 She competed in the women's 15km skiathlon event and placed 43rd.
 After the match, she exited through a separate aisle, without passing through the mixed zone where she could be interviewed by the press.
 She was scheduled to race in the women's 4 x 5 km relay on 12 February, but never showed up.
-Unnamed sources claimed that she was physically and mentally exhausted from 'having the eyes of the world on her.'
+Unnamed sources claimed that she was physically and mentally exhausted from "having the eyes of the world on her".
 She participated in the women's 30km freestyle event on the last day of competition.